Be-Wagile-India/pypss/README.md

 *   **Concurrency Wait-Time Distributions**: Analyze the distribution of wait times to better understand Concurrency Chaos.

 *   **Overall PSS Score Trend**: A top-level chart showing how the final PSS score has trended throughout the application's runtime.

-### Advanced Async Support

-To provide even deeper insights into `asyncio`-based applications, we plan to add:

-*   **Async Context Manager**: A native `async with monitor_block()` for instrumenting asynchronous code blocks.

-*   **Event Loop Wait-Time Measurement**: More precise metrics on time spent waiting for the event loop.

-*   **Task Switching Analysis**: Detect patterns of excessive task switching that could indicate concurrency issues.